-The table below shows the P/E ratios (price-to-earnings) of the largest global markets, calculated using the benchmark equity index of each stock market.
+The table below shows the P/E ratios (price-earnings) of the largest global markets, calculated using the benchmark equity index of each stock market.
 The table lists both trailing price-to-earnings and forward price-to-earnings ratios of the countries.
-During the height of the COVID-19 pandemic, the trailing P/E ratios of many markets are currently at very elevated levels due to large COVID-19 pandemic related losses of certain industries.
+During the height of the COVID-19 pandemic, the trailing P/E ratios of many markets were at very elevated levels due to large pandemic related losses of certain industries.
 As earnings have recovered, the multiples are back to more normal levels.
-Based on both trailing and forward looking multiples, India and U.S. seem to be the most expensive markets at the moment among the largest economies in the world.
+Based on both trailing and forward looking multiples, India and U.S. seem to be the most expensive markets at the moment.

-For the latest data, check the data subscriptions provided by Siblis Research that provides you key valuation metrics of all the major markets/indices around the world for the past 20+ years.
+For the latest data, check the data subscriptions by Siblis Research that provide you the key valuation metrics of all the major markets/indices around the world for the past 20+ years.

 Global P/E (Price-Earnings) Ratios by Country